Tax Information

 What is the impact of Winter Quarter on my 1098-T?

-Please note that Seattle U’s Winter quarter is typically billed at the end of the calendar year and payments are often made after the new year (in the new tax year).
-For example: If Winter Quarter 24 was billed on 11/15/23, but no payment was received until 1/4/24, the amount paid will be counted in the 2024 1098-T.
+Winter quarter is billed at the end of the calendar year, typically in November, and while the tuition due date is December 20th, payments are often made after January 1st (in the new tax year).
+When this happens, the amount paid will be counted in the next year's 1098-T.

 Where can I find my 1098-T?

-You can find an electronic version and a downloadable version of the 1098-T forms in your mySeattleU account (Student Account Center).
-By consenting to receive electronic forms you have 24/7 access to the 1098-T through the student account center.
+You can find an electronic version and a downloadable version of the 1098-T form in your mySeattleU account in the Tax Information tab or through the Student Account Center.
+By consenting to receive electronic forms you have 24/7 access to the 1098-T. Students who do not opt to receive the form electronically will have one mailed to the mailing address on file no later than January 31st.

 Can Student Financial Services help me with my tax filing?